 I am interested in analogies of objects, structures and processes representing power relations such as dominance, coexistence or displacement.

-I work in the media of painting, photography, print and artist book and I like to create groups of works which often include more than one of them.
-The initial forming of a specific question concerning either form or content usually determines the medium I start with.
+I work in and inbetween the scopes of installation, mixed media, photography, print and artist book and I like to create groups of works which often include more than one of them.
+The initial forming of a specific question concerning either form or subject usually determines the medium I start with.

 In search of patterns I tend to work with prints to establish the interplay of different elements and materials.
-In the separation of detail from its usual context digital photography outperforms human perception.
+In separating detail from its usual context and connotation digital photography outperforms human perception.
 The artist book is the most complex and conceptual medium which allows to evoke meaning simultaneously on many different levels.